 In September 2008, Warwick Medical School was designated as a WHO Collaborating Centre for Nutrition.
-The Centre was re-designated for a further 4 years (2014-2018).
+The Centre has been re-designated for a further 4 years (2018-2022).
 The terms of reference of the WHO Collaborating Centre are presented as bullet points and briefly describe the scope of the activities that the institution performs as a WHO Collaborating Centre:

 To compile and keep up-to-date national guidelines on salt reduction at population level in European countries.

 To extend the search and cataloguing in countries worldwide.